Engee documentation

 saturation_img = channels[2,:,:];

-Then a simple image segmentation can be efficiently performed by defining the threshold of HSV channels.
+Then, a simple segmentation of the image can be efficiently performed by determining the threshold of the HSV channels.

 In [ ]: